IBE160/SG-Pre-terminal/docs/PRD.md

 ## Out of Scope

-The following features are explicitly out of scope for the initial MVP but may be considered for future releases:
+The following features and capabilities are explicitly excluded from the initial MVP of Excelence:

-- Importing budget data from Excel/CSV files.
+*   **Data Import:** Users will not be able to import budget data from Excel/CSV files in this version.
-- An advanced dashboard with sophisticated, customizable graphs.
-- Support for managing multiple budgets or organizations from a single account.
-- Detailed transaction tracking beyond simple income/expense entries.
-- A fully responsive, feature-complete mobile application view.
+*   **Advanced Dashboard:** The dashboard will be simple and focused; advanced analytics, complex graphs, and customizable widgets are deferred.
+*   **Multi-Entity Management:** The application will support a single budget per user.
+Managing finances for multiple individuals or organizations is out of scope.
+*   **Detailed Transactions:** The focus is on high-level income and expense tracking, not detailed, bank-style transaction logging.
+*   **Mobile-Specific UI:** While the application may be viewable on a mobile browser, a dedicated or simplified mobile-first user interface is not part of the MVP.
+*   **Forecasting and Complex Analysis:** Any features related to financial forecasting, trend analysis, or complex calculations are excluded.
+*   **Monetization Features:** The MVP will not include any subscription models, payment gateways, or premium features.